dmusachio/all-of-us-ace-characterization/README.md

 ## Data privacy

-This repository must not contain person-level All of Us data.
-Only disclosure-safe aggregate outputs that have passed the applicable All of Us privacy checks should be committed.
-The `.gitignore` file blocks common person-level and intermediate data formats by default, but it does not replace manual disclosure review.

-Notebook outputs and execution counts are cleared in the distributed notebook.
-Assertions checking cohort structure, counts, score ranges, model rows, and disclosure thresholds have been retained.
+This notebook must be executed within an authorized All of Us Researcher Workbench environment.
+It contains no participant-level data or analytical outputs.
+Any results generated through execution must undergo All of Us disclosure review before export, publication, or distribution.

 ## Analysis order